Build or Buy: AI Capability

 • What financial exposure remains acceptable if deployment extends beyond twelve months?

-Loss occurs when execution begins before operational alignment exists.
-The purpose of advisory engagement centers on disciplined evaluation of readiness, risk exposure, and decision alignment before capital is committed.
+Financial loss occurs when execution begins before operational alignment exists.
+The purpose of a Ninth Meridian advisory engagement is to conduct a disciplined evaluation of readiness, risk exposure, and decision alignment before internal resources are committed.